-- i) that a policy may be cancelled if such information were to come to light; - ii) that claims will not be paid; - iii) the difficulty the consumer may encounter in trying to purchase insurance elsewhere; and,
+- i) that a policy may be cancelled; - ii) that claims may not be paid; - iii) the difficulty the consumer may encounter in trying to purchase insurance elsewhere; and, - iv) in the case of property insurance, that the failure to have property insurance in place could lead to a breach of the terms and conditions attaching to any loan secured on that property. - 4.36 Prior to a consumer completing a proposal form for a permanent health insurance policy, a regulated entity must explain to the consumer: - a) the meaning of disability as defined in the policy; - b) the benefits available under the policy; - c) the general exclusions that apply to the policy; and - d) the reductions applied to the benefit where there are disability payments from other sources. - 4.37 Prior to a consumer completing a proposal form for a serious illness policy, a regulated entity must explain clearly to the consumer the restrictions, conditions and general exclusions that attach to that policy. - 4.38 When offering a property or motor insurance policy to a consumer, a regulated entity must, where relevant, explain to the consumer that, in the event of a claim, the regulated entity may appoint its own builder or other expert to undertake restitution work on a property or motor vehicle.

-- iv) in the case of property insurance, that the failure to have property insurance in place could lead to a breach of the terms and conditions attaching to any loan secured on that property. - 4.49 Before a consumer completes a proposal form for a permanent health insurance policy, a regulated entity must explain to the consumer: - a) the meaning of disability as defined in the policy; - b) the benefits available under the policy; - c) the general exclusions that apply to the policy; and - d) the reductions applied to the benefit where there are disability payments from other sources. - 4.50 Before a consumer completes a proposal form for a serious illness policy, a regulated entity must explain clearly to the consumer the restrictions, conditions and general exclusions that attach to that policy. - 4.51 When offering a property or motor insurance policy to a consumer, a regulated entity must, where relevant, highlight to the consumer that, in the event of a claim, the regulated entity may appoint its own builder or other expert to undertake restitution work on a property or motor vehicle. - 4.52 A regulated entity must issue policy documents to the consumer within 10 business days of all relevant information being provided by the consumer and cover being underwritten.
-This provision also applies in the case where the consumer renews an existing policy. - 4.53 Where an insurance undertaking refuses to quote a consumer for property or motor insurance, it must, within five business days of the refusal issue the consumer with its refusal and its reasons for refusing cover, in writing. - a) In the case of motor insurance, this document must also notify the consumer of their right to refer the matter to the Declined Cases Committee and the method of doing so. - b) In the case of property insurance, this document must also notify the consumer that failure to have property insurance in place could lead to a breach of terms and conditions attaching to any loan secured on that property. - 4.54 When a consumer notifies a regulated entity of the intention to use an insured vehicle in another Member State, the regulated entity must provide the consumer with contact details of the regulated entity's appointed claims representative for that Member State. - 4.55 Where a secondary market exists for a life assurance policy, and when the holder of such a life assurance policy seeks information on its early surrender, the regulated entity must divulge to the holder, at the same time as it discloses the surrender value of the policy, that this secondary market exists and that the policy may be sold on it.
+- 4.39 Where an insurance undertaking refuses to quote a consumer for motor or property insurance, it must, within five business days of the refusal: - a) in the case of motor insurance, provide the consumer with its refusal and its reasons for refusing cover, on paper or on another durable medium, and notify the consumer of their right to refer the matter to the Declined Cases Committee and the method of doing so. - b) in the case of property insurance, inform the consumer of its refusal and its reasons for refusing cover and notify the consumer that failure to have property insurance in place could lead to a breach of terms and conditions attaching to any loan secured on that property.
+The regulated entity must inform the consumer that they can request that this information be provided on paper or on another durable medium and must provide this information, on paper or on another durable medium, to the consumer if so requested. - 4.40 Prior to offering, recommending, arranging or providing an insurance policy where the premium may be subject to review by the insurance undertaking during the term of the policy, a regulated entity must: - explain clearly to the consumer the risk that the premium may increase; and - b) provide the consumer with details of the period for which the initial premium is fixed.

-- 4.56 Before offering an insurance policy where the premium may be subject to review during the term of the policy, other than as a result of an alteration to the policy that is initiated by the consumer, a regulated entity must: - a) explain clearly to the consumer the risk that the premium may increase; - b) provide the consumer with details of the period for which the initial premium is fixed; and - c) include the following warning on the application form for the product:
+The following warning statement must be included on the application form for the product:

-Warning: The current premium may increase after [insert period of time for which the premium is fixed].
+Warning: The current premium ['may' or 'will' - delete as appropriate] increase after [insert period of time for which the premium is fixed].